justinalsing/dlmmc/README.md

 [netCDF4](https://pypi.org/project/netcdf/)<br/>
 [pystan](https://pystan.readthedocs.io/en/latest/)<br/>

-If you want to run multiple DLMs in parallel with MPI, you will also need [openmpi](https://www.open-mpi.org) and [mpi4py](https://mpi4py.readthedocs.io/en/stable/install.html) (again easily done with pip).
+If you want to run multiple DLMs in parallel with MPI, you will also need [openmpi](https://www.open-mpi.org) and [mpi4py](https://mpi4py.readthedocs.io/en/stable/install.html) (again easily done with conda or pip).

 Once you have downloaded the code from this repository and installed the dependencies, run the following script (make sure in python3):